Something’s off

 Can you find all Anomalies?

-Something's Off is a spot-the-difference game where you play as a house broker.
-At night, subtle changes appear in the properties, and your task is to document them by comparing photos from daytime visits to the current state.
+Something’s Off is a spot the difference game where you work as a house broker.
+At night, subtle changes appear in the properties, and your job is to document them by comparing daytime photos to the current state.

-Developed as a four-week Unreal Engine project with a team of 6, this vertical slice helped me improve level design, pacing, and environmental storytelling.
+Created during a four week Unreal Engine project with a team of six, this slice strengthened my skills in level design, pacing, and environmental storytelling.

-This project allowed me to combine gameplay, narrative, and environment design while sharpening my practical Unreal Engine skills.
+This project let me blend gameplay, story, and environmental design while sharpening my Unreal Engine abilities.

 My work

-I was one of four game designers on a six-person team, working alongside two programmers.
-I focused on level design, content creation, and helping define the game’s overall structure.
+I was one of four game designers on a six person team working with two programmers.
+My focus was level design, content creation, and helping shape the overall structure of the game.

-I worked on designing and setting up the main level layout, focusing on guiding the player through the environment in a natural and intuitive way.
-I also created several of the “anomalies,” experimenting with environmental storytelling and small gameplay twists.
+I planned and built the main level layout, guiding players through the environment in a clear and intuitive way.
+I also created several anomalies, using environmental storytelling and small gameplay twists to keep the experience fresh.

-Throughout the project, I designed four levels, decorating two of them and filling them with gameplay content.
-Our main level alone features around 100 anomalies that players must find and identify as part of the core gameplay.
-Two anomalies that I personally created were a coin that flips randomly using only physics, producing the perfect flip with a satisfying sound for nearby players, and a lamp that plays a morse code message by turning on and off in a specific sequence.
-The morse code was a fun joke referencing our producer and can easily be repurposed in future projects.
+Across the project I designed four levels, decorating two of them and filling them with gameplay content.
+The main level includes around one hundred anomalies for players to find.
+Two I created were a physics based coin that produces a perfect flip sound for nearby players and a lamp that signals a morse code message as a small joke referencing our producer.

-I created all of the game’s sounds, sourcing clean, distortion-free audio and doing light editing to make them fit seamlessly in the game.
-On top of that, I created the game trailer using tools inside the engine and external video editing software.
-I also helped with testing and balancing to make sure the pacing across levels felt smooth and engaging from start to finish.
+I created all in game sounds, sourcing clean audio and editing it to fit the experience.
+I also produced the game trailer using tools in the engine and external editing software.
+Finally, I helped test and balance the game to ensure smooth pacing across all levels.

 Here are some beauty shots from the final level